-I had a great time at CPFC15 this past weekend, where a bunch of Personal Finance folk got together to discuss things and two of the speakers touched on points on Home Insurance that resonated with me:
+I had a great time at CPFC15, where a bunch of Personal Finance folk got together to discuss things and two of the speakers touched on points on Home Insurance that resonated with me:

 - Rob Carrick from the Globe stated that the Insurance Industry needs to be put under higher scrutiny for some of their practices.

-- Ellen Roseman mentioned about the folks that have contacted her about having their home insurance cancelled (for many reasons)
+- Ellen Roseman spoke about folks that have had their home insurance cancelled (for many reasons)

 With these two points in mind I will share with you an upsetting story that happened to my mother, with her home insurance.